 Eager to help look after abandoned pets and exotic creatures as an Animal Care volunteer in Guatemala?
 International Volunteer HQ’s Animal Care project empowers volunteers to gain experience caring for animals in Antigua.
-Placements include a cat and dog shelter, a veterinary clinic and an exotic animal rehabilitation centre which caters to crocodiles, snakes, lizards and turtles.
+Placements include a cat and dog shelter, a veterinary clinic, an exotic animal rehabilitation centre which caters to crocodiles, snakes, lizards and turtles, and a horse rescue and rehabilitation centre.
 The animals have often been neglected and abandoned or suffered injury or illness.
 Volunteers will assist with a range of tasks that will help the animals to recover and regain their health, as well as teaching the domestic animals to socialise with humans through obedience training and companionship.

 - Programs start every Monday

 - Affordable fees from £316 for 1 week

 - Includes accommodation, breakfast and dinner, airport pick up, orientation and 24/7 support

 Help animals recover from suffering and neglect

 Stay with a local family or at a volunteer house in charming Antigua

 This program is ideal for: